By Matt Thelen · Music Performance Degree · WIPA Board of Directors · Performing since 1998

 Dallas couples consistently highlight three things about Matt Thelen Entertainment: the depth of the planning process, the energy of the live performance, and the personal connection.

 One couple at Hotel Drover wrote: “Despite giving him very little direction, he somehow delivered exactly what we wanted, almost as if he could read our minds.”
 A Crescent Club client described the night as “not only magical for us but the best celebration we could have imagined for our guests.”
 Couples at Omni PGA Frisco, Arlington Hall, Mister Charles, Hotel Vin, and Ritz Carlton Las Colinas have echoed similar experiences, noting packed dance floors, all-ages engagement, and the unique energy of live sax performance.
-Matt serves on the Board of Directors for WIPA Dallas-Fort Worth and has been featured in Brides Magazine and Rocky Mountain Bride Magazine.
+Matt serves on the Board of Directors for WIPA Dallas-Fort Worth and has been featured in Brides Magazine, Wed Society North Texas, and Rocky Mountain Bride Magazine.

 For popular dates in Dallas, especially during peak wedding season in spring and fall, booking a wedding DJ 9 to 12 months in advance is recommended.
-Matt Thelen Entertainment’s planning process begins months before the event with personal music discovery conversations, creative collaboration, and timeline coordination with your planner.
+Matt Thelen Entertainment’s planning process begins months before the wedding day with personal music discovery conversations, creative collaboration, and timeline coordination with your planner.
 Earlier booking allows for a deeper and more personalized preparation experience.
 Availability for specific dates can be confirmed through a brief inquiry.

 The most important questions to ask a potential wedding DJ are: What does your planning process look like from booking to the event day?
 How do you learn about our musical taste and the story behind it?
 How do you coordinate with our planner on the timeline?
 What kinds of venues and events have you performed at?
 Will you be the person who actually performs at our wedding?

 A Dallas wedding DJ is responsible for much more than playing music.
-A skilled Dallas wedding DJ manages the entire entertainment experience across the ceremony, cocktail hour, dinner, and reception.
+A skilled one manages the entire entertainment experience across the ceremony, cocktail hour, dinner, and reception.
 This includes curating music for each phase of the event, serving as master of ceremonies for introductions, toasts, and special dances, coordinating transitions with the wedding planner, managing the timeline, reading the room to adjust energy, tempo, and volume in real time, and creating an atmosphere that keeps guests engaged from the first dance to the last song.
 For a DJ who also performs live saxophone, like Matt Thelen, the role expands to include live musical performance layered over DJ sets throughout the event.

 Each venue has its own acoustic and spatial characteristics, and a DJ with experience across diverse settings can adapt their approach to any room.
 Matt Thelen has performed at all of these venues.